leandro-schmidt/MATERA_TALENT_POOL/README.md

 ```
 mvn clean install
 ```
-A jar will be generated in the /target directory.
+A jar will be generated in the target directory.

 The jar can be executed with the following command:
 ```